Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 - General fitness.
 Any activity that elevates heart rate sufficiently (elliptical, stair climber, uphill hiking).

-The original NTNU research was even conducted with cardiac rehabilitation patients, demonstrating that the protocol can be adapted for people recovering from heart conditions, under medical supervision, of course.
+The NTNU research has been conducted across a wide range of populations, including cardiac rehabilitation patients recovering from heart failure (Wisløff et al., 2007), demonstrating that the protocol can be adapted for clinical populations, under medical supervision, of course.

 How Often Should You Train?

-- Typical training block: 2x per week for 8-10 weeks
+- Practical recommendation: 2x per week for 8-10 weeks (CERG guidelines)

 - Maintenance: 1x per week once your target VO2 max is reached

 Space sessions at least 48 hours apart.
+If you're over 40, recovery between sessions becomes even more important.
 You can do other training on non-interval days (easy runs, strength work, or skill practice) but avoid stacking two high-intensity sessions back to back.

 Common Mistakes to Avoid